trivago/TriMamba/README.md

 TriMamba uses the [Elastick Stack](https://www.elastic.co/products/) to store and visualize data.
 Both [elasticsearch](https://www.elastic.co/products/elasticsearch) and [Kibana](https://www.elastic.co/products/kibana) need to be setup in advance.
 For our purposes we dockerized both and ran them linked besides the crawlers.

-Before pushing data to the database, make sure to [create an index](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) on elasticsearch first using the mapping in `common/mappings.json`.
+Before pushing data to the database, make sure to [create an index](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) first using the mapping in `common/mappings.json`.
 Note the chosen index name for later usage.

 ### eventbrite-mamba